-The Group is fully aware that child labour and forced labour violate fundamental human rights and also pose threat to sustainable social and economic development.
+The Group is fully aware that child labour and forced labour violate fundamental human rights and also pose a threat to sustainable social and economic development.
 The Group strictly complies with the relevant laws and regulations, such as the Employment Ordinance in Hong Kong and the Employment Act in Singapore.
 The Group prohibits the use of child labour and forced labour as stipulated in the "No Child Labour Policy" in the Group's Employee Handbook.
-As per requirement from Ministry of Manpower Singapore, Application can only made between age 18 - 55 years old for the working permit.
+As per requirement from the Ministry of Manpower Singapore, an application can only made between the ages 18-55 years old for a working permit.

-For the forced Labour, we have used the approved labour agency in Singapore which cooperate with the agency in Bangladesh.
-They have proper agreement on hand for each worker.
+For the forced Labour, we have used the approved labour agency in Singapore which cooperates with the agency in Bangladesh.
+They have a proper agreement on hand for each worker.

 Employment contracts and other records, documenting all relevant details of the employees, are properly maintained and open for verification by any authorised personnel or relevant statutory bodies.
 All units need to provide an annual report to the functional head on any incidents of child or forced labour.
 Periodic assessment is conducted and random checks of records are undertaken by the human resources department annually.
-We peruse the approve labour agency, if there is any child or force labour, we will report to the relevant departments of the local Government, such as the Labour Department in Hong Kong and the Ministry of Manpower in Singapore.
-During the reporting period, the Group did not have any non-compliance case related to child labour or forced labour.
+We peruse the approved labour agency, if there is any child or forced labour, we will report to the relevant departments of the local Government, such as the Labour Department in Hong Kong and the Ministry of Manpower in Singapore.
+During the reporting period, the Group did not have any non-compliance cases (2022: nil) related to child labour or forced labour.